 Thaddeus Spae's compositions have been featured on National Public Radio, Showtime cable television and Broadway, choreographed by the Paul Taylor Dance Troupe and recorded for broadcast by the BBC.
 He has performed at venues from Tipitina's in New Orleans to the EMP in Seattle and at numerous fairs and festivals including Bumbershoot, the Oregon Country Fair and the Sawdust Festival.
 Thaddeus is a founding participant in the nationally known Seattle City Parks Buskers program, an award-winner and four-time finalist at the Tumbleweed Folk Festival songwriting competition, and is listed in the King County Touring Arts Roster.
 He has appeared with Baby Gramps, R. Chumleigh, Artis the Spoonman, the Flying Karamazov Brothers and others, and for thirty years he toured and recorded as half of the folk duo Amber Tide.
-He has recorded over a dozen albums of his music, and his latest CD, You And What Army?, was released in 2015.
+He has recorded over a dozen albums of his music, and his latest CD, Old Dogs, was released in 2020.

 "Unique talent — gutsy singing, witty and soulful arrangements."

 —Serni Solidarios, University of Puget Sound